rust-radio/beginning-cpp-programming-from-beginner-to-beyond/codebase/S9_Controlling-Program-Flow/While-loop-exercise/Readme.md

 }
 ```

--   The solution with errors.
+-   The solution with potential issues.
 ```C++
 #include <iostream>
 #include <vector>